-SORN 79VA10 "Veterans Health Information Systems and Technology Architecture (VistA) Records -VA" which has authority to maintain the records under Title 38, United States Code, Section 501(b) and 304.
+A SORN does not apply to the information in the system as it is not searchable by an individual's unique identifier but the information used comes from the Veteran medical record that falls under SORN SORN 24VA10A7 "Patient Medical Record-VA" which has authority to maintain the records under Title 38, United States Code, Section 501(b) and 304.

-I. If the system is in the process of being modified and a SORN exists, will the SORN require amendment or revision and approval?
-If the system is using cloud technology, does the SORN for the system cover cloud usage or storage?
+J. If the system is in the process of being modified and a SORN exists, will the SORN require amendment or revision and approval.